litterbox-sf-wdi-18/week_10_hw/README.md

 ## Brief

 You'll need to reference the point of sale application you developed during the week.
 You should finish this if you haven't already.
 If you need help, see the `setup_help.md` file included in this repository.
-Once you have a simple receipts API you, where a user can sign up and login with an email and password, then focus on the angular application for the `/account` page.
+Once you have a simple receipts API, where a user can sign up and login with an email and password, then you should focus on the angular application for the `/account` page.
 This page should contain an angular application that satisfies the following.

 ###User stories

 User can...

-* View reset their api token without page reload -- "simple"
+* View a reset button for their api token without page reload -- "simple"
 * Click a button to view all their `simple_receipts` without page reload -- "simple".
 * See a form that allows them to add a `simple_receipt` without page reload -- "medium".
 * See the new `simple_receipt` added to the page.